Skip to content Accessibility info

 The Best Deal on Your Policy

-Does It Cost Twice as Much to Double My Auto Insurance Protection?
+Does It Cost Twice as Much to Double Your Auto Insurance Protection?

-No. And this is the single most important thing in this article.
+No. And this is one of the most important things to understand.

 Here is what it actually costs to increase your limits, based on our 2026 agency data: